Warbo/chriswarbo-net/projects/units/index.md

 ## Categories ##

 [Quick wins](quick_wins.html) lists some ideas which are relatively easy to adopt right now.
-More specific, in-deph pages are collected below, into rough categories.
+More specific, in-depth pages are collected below, into rough categories.

 ### Units of Measure ###